At what age is it best — to buy an annuity?

 The improvement is not linear.
 The rate accelerates at older ages because mortality risk increases exponentially.
 The jump from 70 to 75 is proportionally larger than from 60 to 65.

-This creates an obvious incentive to wait.
-But the incentive is more nuanced than it first appears.
+This creates an apparent incentive to wait.
+But the incentive is smaller than it first appears — and, on the rate alone, usually not the real reason to delay.

 The cost of waiting (opportunity cost)